 Her first film, an experimental documentary, Granny was an Outlaw, chronicles her family’s rescue by Raoul Wallenberg during the Holocaust, and streams on US Holocaust Museum site as part of its permanent archive.
 Commercial director work: The Clinton Foundation/Radical Media, for which she interviewed former President Bill Clinton, Warner Records, Universal Records, including films on legends Eric Clapton and The Impressions and acclaimed band WILCO.

 Her indie series pilot, Au Pair, premiered in Episodic Competition at 2017 Geena Davis’ Bentonville Film Festival.
 She was an NBC-Universal Directing Fellow on Tina Fey/Tracey Wigfield produced series, Great News.

-She’s a fellow of the Sundance Institute, a graduate of Hampshire College, The Graduate Film Program at NYU, and a member of Film Fatales NYC.
-She is a professor of directing and feminist film studies at NYU’s Tisch School of the Arts.
+She’s a fellow of the Sundance Institute, a graduate of Hampshire College, The Graduate Film Program at NYU.
+She is a professor of filmmaking and feminist film studies at NYU’s Tisch School of the Arts.

 She is developing a television series based on her podcast.